UKLLC/Guidebook/ukllc_book/docs/ukllc_key_facts/Eligibility/eligibility.md

 ## Application requirements
 > Applications must:
 > * Be in the **public good** - UK LLC currently follows the [National Data Guardian (NDG) guidance](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1124013/NDG_public_benefit_guidance_v1.0_-_14.12.22.pdf)<sup>1</sup> to assess public good.
-> * Have a favourable ethics opinion.
+> * Have an ethical assessment.
-> * Be approved by LPS and other data owners.
+> * Be approved by partner LPS and other data owners.
 > * Align with data owners' specific terms and conditions.
 > <br>

 <sup>1</sup>UK LLC is working with its public contributors to develop a context-specific public good definition which will replace our use of the NDG definition - we will update this page in due course.

-## Future developments
-UK LLC is working with partner LPS to explore opening up to **commercial** organisations and researchers based **outside the UK**.
-We will update this page with further details as they become available.